JetBrains/kotlin-web-site/docs/topics/sealed-classes.md

 ### State management in UI applications

 You can use sealed classes to represent different states of a UI in an application.
-This approach allows for a structured and safe handling of UI changes.
+This approach allows for structured and safe handling of UI changes.
-In this example, we are showcasing how to manage various UI states:
+This example demonstrates how to manage various UI states:

 ```kotlin
 sealed class UIState {